elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230405.md

     * E.g., Tracing a workload, [Tracing With Ftrace: Critical Tooling For Linux Development](https://www.linuxfoundation.org/webinars/tracefs-the-building-blocks-of-linux-kernel-tracing-by-ftrace?hsLang&#61;en)
     * [PATCH v3 docs: add workload-tracing document to admin-guide](https://lore.kernel.org/linux-doc/Y9nkqhAS6EW2Lu8Z@debian.me/T/#t)
 * What features must be supported?
 How do de-risk (or even deactivate) those not needed?
+  * What are the criteria for inclusion of features?
+  * How do we configure a subset of features with robust configuration management (e.g., kernel config files)
+  * Obtaining necessary and sufficient timing and precision
+  * List of system functions that must be able to run and their requirements
+  * Supported I/O
+  * What configuration of which features are supported according to what schedules
+  * Driven by use cases
+  * Should we limit to aerospace?
+Or consider broader than aerospace?
+Consider only one area of aerospace?
+  * What criticality (software level, design assurance level) should we consider?
+  * What resources must be available for which criticality levels
 * Achieving high Design Assurance Level (DAL) DO-178C processes
 * Proving real-time performance
 * Aerospace use cases